jacobmakarsky/pepe/CONTRIBUTING.md

-# Optimism monorepo contributing guide
+# Pepe monorepo contributing guide

 🎈 Thanks for your help improving the project!
 We are so happy to have you!